 More information on Croatian residence permits is available here (Croatian Government website).

 The cost of living is also one of the most relevant factors for those willing to retire in Croatia.
 Let’s analyze the cost of living in Croatia including costs with groceries and internet, transport and real estate.

 Croatia has one of the most affordable cost of living in the European Union, especially if we consider the countries with a good climate.
 The country has not yet joined the Eurozone, and its currency, the Croatian Kuna, helps to keep the prices relatively affordable.
 Food and transport costs are especially cheap in Croatia.

 The exception is real estate, which is especially expensive on the Adriatic coast.
 Since the end of the Yugoslavian wars, price of real estate in the Croatian coast has increased.
 Even if prices have not increase much in the last few years, real estate prices in Croatia are comparable to those in Western Europe.
-That is especially the case in prime locations like Dubrovnik, Split and the center of Zagreb.
+That is specially the case in places like Dubrovnik, Split and the center of Zagreb.
 Outside those areas you can still find good bargains.

 If you are visiting the country and considering to move or also retire in Croatia, check our guide on where to stay in Zagreb.